YuukanOO/uniformcss.com/docs/customization/utility-settings.md

 ## How it works

 Each property in Uniform CSS is constructed using the same data structure.
-By passing in your settings to the `utilities` map, you can override these settings.
-Each property has a set number of settings available, if a certain setting is not specified in your configuration, it will use the default value instead.
+By passing in your settings to the `utility` map, you can override the default data set for esch property.
+Each property has a set number of settings available and if a certain setting is not specified in your configuration, it will Uniform will fall back to the default setting value instead.

 ```scss
 // styles.scss